 - Notification of committee decisions on or around November 19

 Under the student-initiated study abroad program a student may spend one semester away from the Law School studying law in a foreign university law school or law department, for which the student will receive up to 15 credits (up to 12 transfer credits for coursework completed at the foreign law school and three graded credits for a research paper to be written as part of the study abroad experience) and one semester of residence credit toward the J.D. degree.
 Program requirements and application procedures are available in Academic Policies.

-The Law school offers January term options in Paris and Tel Aviv, Israel.
+The Law school offers January term options in Paris, France, and Tel Aviv, Israel.

-Approximately 25 students a year participate in the Law School's January term option in Paris.
+Approximately 25 students a year participate in the Law School's January term option in Paris, France.
 Participants complete a one-credit intensive course on French Public and Private Law, taught in English by a member of the law faculty of the University of Paris II (Panthéon-Assas).
-They also benefit from a speaker series and visit sites in Paris.
+Students also benefit from a speaker series and visit sites in Paris.
 These sessions, which are intended to permit a direct experience of the French legal culture and French institutions, are conducted in English.